1click-extensions/1click-time-converter/README.md

 ## Installation

-The easiet way to install the plugin, is going to [1CE - 1Click Emoji Everywhere website](https://1ce.org/1click-emoji-everywhere), and then add it to chrome.
+The easiet way to install the plugin, is going to [1CE - 1Click World Clock website](https://1ce.org/1click-time-converter), and then add it to chrome.

 ## Developing